CursorCult/_CursorCult/README.md

 - Open a PR against the relevant rule repo.
 - Keep changes focused and consistent with the rule’s voice: `RULES.md` is professional/exacting; `README.md` can be cheeky.
+- Before tagging a rule release, validate the repo format with `ccverify` from a local clone.